-So who is in the running and what do the polls say about who might run the capital for the next four years?
+So who is in the running and what do the polls say about who will be next to run the city?

 Sadiq Khan – Labour

 Sadiq Khan is the incumbent Mayor of London and the Labour candidate for the 2021 election.
 Formerly the MP for Tooting, Khan served briefly as Transport Minister under Gordon Brown and is described as being on the centre-left of the Labour Party.

 Whilst in office, Khan has been a vocal critic of Donald Trump and Brexit for its effect on the capital, launched the Night Tube service on the London Underground and backed plans to expand London City Airport.